on-ramp/api-doc/source/includes/_crypto_flow.md

 ## Request address for account-based blockchains and tokens

-This endpoint should only be used for account-based blockchains, e.g., `ETH` and `USDT`.
+This endpoint should only be used for account-based blockchains, e.g., Ethereum.
 For UTXO-based blockchains, please refer to [Request address for UTXO-based blockchains](#request-address-for-utxo-based-blockchains)

 A receiving address will be returned along with a reference ID once a successful request is made to this endpoint.